sebastiendamaye/TryHackMe/Madness/readme.md

 Then I saw the hint (`There's something ROTten about this guys name!`) and thought there might be something else to get from the picture.

-Nothing with binwalk, but steghide was moe lucky (use the password found as key):
+Nothing with binwalk, but steghide was luckier (use the password found as key):

 ~~~
 $ steghide info thm.jpg